ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network with One Node.md

 >
 ```

-For seeing the logs at realtime, open another terminal window and execute the `tail` command.
+For seeing the logs at real-time, open another terminal window and execute the `tail` command.

 ``` bash
 $ tail -f Node01.log
 ```

-Now let's start interacting.
+Now go back to the first terminal and start interacting.
 For example, to get the info about the node, type the following command:

 ``` js
 > admin.nodeInfo